View Important Policies and System Requirements for this course

 How to Earn your CEUs/PDHs

-This in-person course is worth 1.4 CEUs/14 PDHs.
-To receive your certificate of completion you must attend at least 75% of the course or watch the recording(s) and complete a post-test online with a score of 70% or higher.
-The certificates will be populated in your myLearning account post-seminar.
+This course is worth 1.4 CEUs/14 PDHs.
+To receive your certificate of completion you must attend at least 75% of the course and will complete a post-test onsite with a score of 70% or higher.

 How do I convert CEUs to PDHs?